TV Show ReviewsJosh Reviews Creature Commandos

 Shall we dig in deeper?
 Beware some SPOILERS ahead!

 The great Alan Tudyk (beloved to me as Wash in Firefly) is fun as Dr. Phosphorous, a Batman villain who’s a radioactive skeleton.
 Mr. Tudyk made Phosphorous the funniest character on the show; pleasantly nonchalant about all the murdering he does.
 Sean Gunn (who performed Rocket for the Guardians of the Galaxy films, in addition to playing the Ravager Kraglin) plays both G.I.
 Robot and Weasel (who returns from The Suicide Squad movie).
 I always love seeing Sean Gunn; he’s great at bringing strange characters and creatures to life.
 And yet unfortunately I didn’t think he had too much room to work here.
 Both G.I.
 Robot and Weasel are characters I liked, but they’re also both strangely flat.
 Neither appears to have much sentience or awareness of what’s happening around them.
 Neither seems to grow nor change as the story progresses.
-Zoë Chao (The Afterparty, Party Down season 3) is strong as the fish-creature Nina Mazursky, who I believe was a new character created for this show.
+Zoë Chao (The Afterparty, Party Down season 3) is strong as the fish-creature Nina Mazursky.
 I liked Nina, and Ms. Chao does a nice job bringing humanity and innocence to her performance.
 But the show doesn’t have the time to develop Nina’s friendship with G.I.
 Robot, or then with the Bride, sufficiently to the degree that I really invested in either relationship.
+(Also, why doesn’t Nina have a super-hero name like all the other characters?)

 Leave a Reply